-Elliott is best remembered as being the first Irish rider to establish himself as a professional rider in continental Europe, albeit riding in the shadows of such luminaries as Jacques Anquetil and Jean Stablinski as a domestique.
+Elliott is best remembered as being the first Irishman to establish himself as a professional rider in continental Europe, albeit riding in the shadows of such luminaries as Jacques Anquetil and Jean Stablinski as a domestique.

-However, he nevertheless managed to win stages in all three Grand Tours, while also finishing 2nd (to Stablinski) in the 1962 World Championship Road Race in Salò, Italy.
+Nevertheless, he managed to win stages in all three Grand Tours, while also finishing 2nd to Stablinski in the 1962 World Championship Road Race in Salò, Italy.

 Additionally, he became first Irish rider to wear the yellow jersey in the Tour de France, capturing the maillot jaune during the 1963 race, while also finishing third in the Vuelta a España the previous year.